 Prone to Scratching

 Unlike the glass, acrylic is much more susceptible to scratching damage.
 An accidental scratch will leave a permanent mark on your plexiglass side panel, so you’ll have to be very careful.

 Prone to Warping at Higher Temperatures

 This is quite uncommon, but can still happen – very high temperatures can change the form of plexiglass and damage its smooth surface.

 Tempered Glass PC Cases

 Even though acrylic is considered to be one of the clearest plastic materials on the market, it can’t really be compared with the full transparency of glass.
-A PC with this kind of a side panel won’t have any “fogginess” and will give you a very clear view of your hardware (you can see our top rated picks here).
+A PC with this kind of a side panel won’t have any “fogginess” and will give you a very clear view of your hardware.

 Easiness of Cleaning

 Unlike plexiglass, which can’t be anti-static treated with ease, cleaning the tempered glass is very convenient.
 One can simply use dust-repellent substances to keep it clean and transparent.